 Can I make a claim for personal injury if I was injured in SA by an unregistered or 'hit & run' vehicle?

 Possibly a claim could be made against the Nominal Defendant.
-You can contact 1300 137 331 if you have any queries.
+You can contact Allianz on 1300 137 331 if you have any queries.

 Where do I go if I want legal advice?

-Some people prefer to consult a lawyer to assist them through the claims process.
-The Law Society (ph: 08 8229 0288) can refer you to an appropriate lawyer if required.
+Although you don't need a lawyer, some people prefer to consult a lawyer to assist them through the claims process.
+The Law Society of South Australia (ph: 08 8229 0288) can refer you to an appropriate lawyer if required.

 What is my entitlement to legal fees?

 Although legal fees are covered by the CTP Scheme, they are not fully covered.
 Therefore, it is likely that you may incur some out of pocket legal fees.